Gaming12846/TrollPlus/README.md

 - /trollplus version - Displays information and the version of the TollPlus currently installed on your server
 - /trollplus reload - Reload the plugin's configuration and blocklist file
 - /trollplus blocklist add|remove - Add or remove players to/from the blocklist
-- /trollplus troll player - Open the troll menu with multiple features
+- /troll player - Open the troll menu with multiple features
-- /trollplus bows - Open the troll bow menu
+- /trollbows - Open the troll bow menu

 ## Alias

 - /trollplus : [ /troll+ ]
+- /trollbows : [ /trollbow ]

 ## Permission nodes